Eeshe/fundy/README.md

 ### What the app CAN do

 - Keep track of your account's balances.
+- Record monthly expenses.
+- Record savings.
-- Record monthly expenses, savings and debts.
+- Record debts.
 - Calculate three different overall balances:
   - **Brute balance:** Total balance between all the accounts.
   - **Net balance:** Brute balance - all of the unpaid monthly expenses and debts.